christiancheng15/christiancheng15/README.md

 ## Hey, I'm Christian Cheng 👋</h1>

-I'm a 22-year-old developer from Singapore, currently based out of Australia, with a strong passion for problem-solving.
-I'm interested in Automation and AI/ML.
+I'm a 22-year-old developer from Singapore, currently in Australia.
+I'm interested in Automation, AI/ML and have a strong passion for problem-solving.

 - Check out my [Website](https://christiancheng15.github.io/) to learn more about me
 - Explore my [GitHub](https://github.com/christiancheng15) where I share my latest projects